bufbuild/protobuf-es/MANUAL.md

 }
 ```

-Similar to Protobuf in Golang, we join the name of a nested type with its parents names, separated with an underscore.
+Similar to Protobuf in Go, we join the name of a nested type with its parents' names, separated with an underscore.
 In generated code, the enum `User.Type` has the identifier `User_Type`.

 ### Comments

-We think that your comments in proto sources files are important, and take great care to carry them over to the
+We believe that comments in Protobuf source files are important, and take great care to carry them over to the
 generated code as JSDocs comments.
 That includes license headers in your file, but also comments on messages, fields,
 services and methods.